 Website / Address: 15 S Tejon St, Colorado Springs, Colorado 80903

-Hope this Colorado travel guide helps you plan on things to do, where to eat and stay for 7 days in Colorado.
+Hope this Colorado travel guide helps you plan on things to do, where to eat and stay for your 7 day trip to Colorado.
 Now you know how to spend a one week road trip in the Centennial State!

 Huge thanks to Visit Colorado Tourism for having me on the press trip!
 As usual, 100% of reviews/opinions are my own.